gutma-org/flight-logging-protocol-development/Flight_logging_protocol.md

 - Mission is used to "tag" the flight or indicate if this flight is part of a larger mission.

 ### flight_logging\_geojson section
-This part of the logging is mandatory and must be a valid GeoJSON object.
+This part of the logging is called "Standard Logging" and is mandatory and must be a valid GeoJSON object.
 It could be a full flight log or partial one.

 	"flight_logging_geojson": {
 		"flight_path": {